w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

   contracts.
 Ethereum achieves scalability via [**rollups**](./learn-comparisons-rollups), which are secondary protocols which utilize Ethereum as a settlement layer.

-- Polkadot is a multi-chain protocol that provides shared security for each one of its **parachains**.
+- Polkadot is a multi-chain protocol that provides shared security and secure interoperability for each one of its **parachains**.
 Each parachain (which could also be called an "appchain" in this context) is specialized towards a specific focus and optimized towards that goal.
 Parachains must abide by the [Parachains Protocol](./learn-parachains-protocol.md)